fabtechmotorsports/FabtechWeb/server/README.md

  - Whoops Errors for Cool Kids integration
  - PHP Dotenv library integration
  - A series of robust helper files from CLI's to Databases
- - Migration files for all of the database tables, including `ci_sessions` and the REST Library
+ - Migration files for all of the database tables, including database sessions and the REST Library components
- - Example Controller, Route, Model and Migration files to demonstrate the API
-   - Example Postman documentation for this is included [here](https://documenter.getpostman.com/view/1486787/RznBMKeo#3835e400-9fbc-4b9b-b90d-7a46da6e891d)
  - And much more...
 It is best to just go ahead and take a look!

 ## Project Setup